A good conditioner for damaged hair is a key tool for regaining its smoothness, by nourishing and strengthening the hair.

 Dealing with damaged hair, however, falls into two main categories: helping to fix the existing problem, and preventing the problem from affecting new hair growth.

-A good conditioner will go a long way towards helping both of these goals.
+A good conditioner for damaged hair will go a long way towards helping both goals.

 Fixing existing problems